Additive Grothendieck pretopologies and presentations of tensor categories: Presentations of tensor categories

-Since the kernel of $h(a)$ is in $\bT$ and thus compact, additivity of $\ba$ implies that we can pick one morphism $b:C\to B$ for which the sequence remains exact, see Lemma~\ref{LemCompact}(ii).
-Using the duality ${}^\ast$ on $\ba$ then yields the sequence in (i).
+Since the kernel of $h(a)$ is in $\bT$ and thus compact, additivity of $\ba$ implies that we can pick one morphism $b:C\to B$ for which the sequence remains acyclic, see Lemma~\ref{LemCompact}(i).
+Using the duality $(-)^\ast$ on $\ba$ then yields the sequence in (i).

 For part (ii), by Lemma~\ref{LemRefl}(i), it suffices to show that $\bj_I$ is filtered.
-This is an immediate application of part (i). \end{proof}
+This is an immediate application of part (i) since $I$ is injective. \end{proof}